alice-ruv/board-games/README.md

 7. When two different users create consumer subscribed to a topic with the same gameId updated in DB (by _playerReady_), JMSProducer created in server.
   &nbsp;&nbsp;

-   Now the server can interact with the client by sending messages:
+   Now the server can interact with the clients by sending messages:

      ```java
         String topicName = "topic" + gameId + "_" + userId;